 Your internship placement will be facilitated by the Academic Internship Council (AIC), an experienced, non-profit organization that has worked in partnership with Boston University for many years.
 AIC's placement team makes a considerable effort to match each student to an appropriate position and to support students throughout the internship on an individualized basis.
 The steps in the process are as follows:

 - Defining your interests: You will participate in a Pre-Placement Meeting with an AIC representative, via phone.
 During this conversation, you will discuss your interests, skills, and experience.

-- Finding the right placement: Based on the phone discussion, AIC's application, and your résumé, your AIC representative will conduct a search for relevant internships.
+- Finding the right placement: Based on the phone discussion, your completed AIC application, and your résumé, your AIC representative will conduct a search for relevant internships.
 Here, AIC’s expertise is key: having placed hundreds of students in internships, they have an extensive database of available opportunities and close contacts with many firms and organizations.

 - Interviewing for the job: AIC will report its findings back to you and will forward your résumé to companies that might be interested in hiring you as an intern.
 When a company expresses an interest in your résumé and application, AIC or the company will contact you to schedule an interview.
 Each student must complete the interview procedure in order to be accepted by an employer for placement.

 - Starting your internship: Once you and a potential employer agree that you’ll be a good fit for their organization, you will then spend your summer gaining valuable experience in your field of interest.